CodeDroid999/SES-Web-Developer-Mentorship/month0/week1/day1.md

-reating a simple website is a great way to introduce web development.
+Creating a simple website is a great way to introduce web development.
 In this project, we'll build a basic personal portfolio website using HTML and CSS.
 This will cover the fundamentals of web development, including creating web pages, styling them, and adding basic interactivity.

 ### Project: Personal Portfolio Website